Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

-We understand the generators of the equivariant homology group $B^T_*(X)$ over the coefficient ring $B^*_T$, so we are left with the task of characterizing the relations.
+We now have a nice set of generators of the equivariant homology group $B^T_*(X_\Delta)$ over the coefficient ring $B^*_T$, so we are left with the task of characterizing the relations.
 From the decomposition we can almost immediately conclude that the relations will be generated by those of form

-where $\xi'$ is a Chern class of a line bundle associated to linear form orthogonal to $\tau$, $\sigma$ runs over all the cones of $\Delta$ containing $\tau$ and $b_i \in B^*_T$.
+where $\xi'$ is a Chern class of a line bundle associated to a character orthogonal to the fan $\tau \in \Delta$, $\sigma$ runs over all the cones of $\Delta$ containing $\tau$ and $b_i \in B^*_T$.
 In order to say more, we need to look more closely at the line bundles associated to linear forms.